jimcbell/NFLProject/Readme.md

     - Storing NFL data from a csv dump.
 - Entity Framework Core (Not implemented yet)
     - Object relational mapper for Gmail Cleaner Database
-- OData (Not implemented yet)
+- OData
     - Implemented the OData protocol on top of the Asp.Net Core api in order to make the data easily filtered and queried by any client
+- Razor Pages
+    - Initial UI testing, moving on to Blazor Components now
+- XUnit
+    - Testing of the .Net Projects
 - Blazer (Not implemented yet)
     - Creating the UI for the NFL Project
 - Terraform (Not implemented yet)